GeekInterview.com

-how to select the recently UPDATED records from the table?
+How to select the recently UPDATED records from the table?

-View all questions by sat.inn View all answers by sat.inn
+Questions by sat.inn answers by sat.inn

-Showing Answers 1 - 5 of 5 Answers
+Showing Answers 1 - 15 of 15 Answers

 Ashish Prasad

-Answered On : Mar 27th, 2007
+• Mar 27th, 2007

 There is no native methods to fetch recently updated records as the prime functionality for an RDBMS is to store records in best way that makes prefeching faster, so storage is not based on update order but other attributes that makes DBMS fast